mwong126/DE-CardShufflerProject/README.md

 Part Selection:

-CAD:
+CAD Models:

 Base Chassis:

 <img width="954" height="643" alt="Screenshot 2025-12-19 150648" src="https://github.com/user-attachments/assets/5dd45919-99a6-4df6-a717-afc565120c9e" />

 Wheel Mount:

 <img width="597" height="443" alt="Screenshot 2025-11-24 232253" src="https://github.com/user-attachments/assets/0b2835a8-b916-4356-9ab7-ce8dfed62a2e" />

 These two pieces were made using Fusion and act as my main base and the mounts for my wheels that turn the cards.
+The Base chassis has an upper compartment that holds the cards that are to be shuffled and two slits on either side of that are just tall enough for 1 card to slide through.
+One one side the cards go immediately to the bottom but on the other side the cards are held in a small area before being sent down to the bottom.
+This simulates the act of splitting the deck.
+Furthermore the wheel mounts are made using a combination of the online CAD model of the motors to find the right fit fore the hole and the CAD model of a lego axle to ensure that the lego wheels will stay on.

 Manufacturing: